po1sigala/live/02-Lesson-Plans/Full-Time/06-Week/README.md

 ## Heads Up

 * In this unit, students are going to use Heroku to host their web applications.
-Be sure students have already [installed the Heroku CLI](../../../01-Class-Content/11-express/04-Supplemental/heroku-install.md) on their computers.
+Be sure students have already signed up for a Heroku account and [installed the Heroku CLI](../../../01-Class-Content/11-express/04-Supplemental/heroku-install.md) on their computers.

 * This week we also start on MySQL.
 Make sure that you send out the instructions for installing to install MySQL before the midweek to minimize install time next unit.